Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 • Small group of no more than 6

-• 1300 ***** star reviews on Viator
+• 1600 ***** star reviews on Viator

-Receive a Traditional Water Blessing
+2. Receive a Traditional Water Blessing

 I was looking for something a little more unusual to do and despite Gerry’s misgivings, this tour was one of the best!
+And we spent a few hours exploring a corner of Siem Reap that we would have otherwise never seen.

-We explored the temple complex as the guide explained it’s history and it’s significance.
-The water blessing is performed by one of the senior monks and you have an opportunity meet and talk to the monk beforehand.
+The blessing is performed by one of the senior monks and you have an opportunity meet and talk to the beforehand.
+You are provided with a sarong, and the sarong is elasticated so there is no danger of any mishap.

 Our water blessing in Siem Reap; one of my favourite tours

-Visit The Kulen Waterfall And The 1000 Lingas
+3. Visit The Kulen Waterfall And The 1000 Lingas

 Buddhist monk arriving at the Kulen Waterfalls near Siem Reap

-Tonle Sap and the Floating Villages
+4. Tonle Sap and the Floating Villages

-The Tonle Sap is a vast freshwater lake and the floating villages offer visitors an insight into the way of life for traditional Cambodian fishermen.
+Make sure you leave a space in your itinerary for this day.
 Tonle Sap is the largest freshwater lake in Southeast Asia and one of the most diverse ecosystems in the world; designated as a Biosphere Reserve by UNESCO in 1997.

-The Landmine Museum
+5. The Landmine Museum

 The Cambodia Landmine Museum was founded by former child soldier.
-It shows the horrors of this national curse but also shows the measures being taken to clear the mines using trained rats!
+It shows the horrors of this national curse but also shows the incredible measures being taken to clear the mines using trained rats!

 The landmine museum in Siam Reap is worth visiting

-Hire a Tuk-Tuk for the Day
+6. Hire a Tuk-Tuk

+It is a really affordable way to explore; we paid 20€ and it was excellent value.
 We explored temples and museums, we stopped at the Made in Cambodia Artisan Market and we explored the rural life outside of the city.
-We even got to visit a lotus farm and watch how they turned the flower stems into fabric!

 Driving around Siem Reap on our private tuk tuk tour, passing locals going home from the market, like this guy with a trailer full of fresh fruit

-Siem Reap Markets
+7. Siem Reap Markets

 If you’re like us then you love to visit local markets; they offer a fascinating insight into local life and every market has a different flavour.